LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/Cookies and LiveEngage.md

 #### Secure Cookies

-LiveEngage supports secure cookies, but requires the LiveEngage Tag to be deployed using HTTPS.
+LiveEngage supports secure cookies, but requires the Web Tag to be deployed using HTTPS.

 #### HttpOnly Attribute

-LiveEngage is unable to support the HttpOnly attribute because it does not operate through JavaScript, which enables the LiveEngage Tag to collect cookies.
+LiveEngage is unable to support the HttpOnly attribute because it does not operate through JavaScript, which enables the Web Tag to collect cookies.

 #### Third Party Cookies - Default